-Organisation Description Australian Disaster Resilience Knowledge Hub Across the divide: how an isolated community stayed connected.
-Description of how a community dealt with isolation following a disaster.
+Organisation Description Australian Disaster Across the divide: how an isolated community stayed connected.
+Resilience Knowledge Hub Description of how a community dealt with isolation following a disaster.

-2.1.10 References and resources
+2.1.9 Resources

 This template is based on the RACGP Emergency Response Planning Tool and the Practice Assist General Practice emergency response plan.
 Further resources to support ACCHOs can be found in the table below.